opentok/one-to-one-sample-apps/README.md

 1. Configure a web and mobile user with the required  **Session ID**, **Token**, and **API Key** values, using the same **Session ID** and **API Key** for each.

-2. For mobile users, ensure that `SUBSCRIBE_TO_SELF = false` (Android) and `subscribeToSelf = NO` (iOS) in the configuration.

-3. Start the web and mobile apps.
+2. Start the web and mobile apps.
 You will observe the following interactions:

    - Both apps connect to the session.
    - Both apps start publishing and subscribing to each other’s streams.

-4. Observe what happens for each user when you:
+3. Observe what happens for each user when you:

    - Enable or disable local audio/video on the mobile app.
    - Enable or disable local audio/video on the web app.
    - Enable or disable remote audio/video on the mobile app.
    - Enable or disable remote audio/video on the web app.

+As you get started with this OpenTok sample, you will learn the best practices used to develop and manage the audio, video, and camera elements on mobile devices or in the browser.
+We recommend this is as your first step in delivering [Real Time Communications (WebRTC)](https://tokbox.com/about-webrtc) solutions on the OpenTok platform.